lawrencegranda/garbage-segmentation/README.md

 # Garbage Segmentation
-A Machine Learning (ML) and Computer Vision projects to detect litter from an image.
+A Machine Learning (ML) and Computer Vision project to detect litter from an image.
 The ML model uses a uNet with 3,850,629 parameters.
 After hours of training, a IoU score of 0.52 and a F1 score of 0.62 were achieved.

 Author: Lawrence Granda Zarzuela